uwmyuan/f1tenth_coursekit/lectures/ModuleB/lecture06.rst

 ===========================================================

 **Overview:**
-	A vehicle is
+	A autonomous vehicle is heading towards its destination and it sees obstacles coming up ahead.
+How does it react and avoid these obstacles?

 **Topics Covered:**
-	-	Why use a simulator?
+	-	Reactive Methods
-	-	How to install and use the F1TENTH simulator
+	-	Follow the Gap
+	- 	Artifical Portential Fields

 **Associated Assignment:**
 	* :ref:`Lab 4: Reactive Methods - Follow the Gap <doc_lab4>`